PierreCrette/VideoDedup/README.md

 Find duplicate videos by content.
 Parse a video directory to create one image every n seconds, then identify duplicate images and show possible video duplicates for manual analysis.

-Licenced under GPL-3.0 except for ffmpeg and findimagedupes who have their own licences.
+Licenced under GPL-3.0 except for ffmpeg and Imagemagick who have their own licences.

 # Version 2

 Version published the 9th of August 2019 is considered as final.
+Regular updates since for performance improvement, better results and some bugs.

 .
 1f_parse scan video source folder, replicate with ffmpeg an image folder, then for each image create a fingerprint.
 1f_parse can also detect moved source file and move accordingly image folder avoiding calculation.

-. compare perform the fingerprints comparison and works in memory with constant memory usage.
+.
+CompareV2 perform the fingerprints comparison and works in memory with constant memory usage.
 It is folder agnostic and parse fingerprints ordered by source file name.
 Since 201906 in free Pascal for x3 speed and less memory usage in multi-threading.

 .
-3h_analyse is folder agnostic by first loading in memory current source and image folder.
+3j_analyse is folder agnostic by first loading in memory current source and image folder.
 Then a lot of options and cache mechanism enable to get correct performance analysis.
 At the end all duplicates are copied in an analysed folder without doing anything on source or image folders.

 .
 To finalise you'll have to look at analysed folder to make your decisions.
 I'll suggest then to use a binary duplicate folder to ease real deletion.